Coffee and Barbecue

 Brown Eye Piggy Sauce

-If brewing your coffee, put 3 times the amount of coffee grounds as normal, and only brew through about 4-6 ounces.
-If using espresso, pull 2-3 doubles.
+If brewing your coffee, add three times the amount of coffee grounds as normal and only brew through about 4-6 ounces.
+If using espresso, pull two to three doubles.
 Mix all ingredients well.
 The BBQ sauce will thin.
-If the sauce thins too much, have another bottle of sauce ready and add enough to attain the desired consistency.
+If it thins too much, have another bottle of sauce ready and add enough to attain the desired consistency.
 Apply to the final 15 minutes of your BBQ.

 Resources